-I woke up in the morning frantic.
-I can’t believe my alarm didn’t go off.
-All month I had been doing so well following my 2018 goal of waking up before 7AM and this was the first day I screwed that up.
+I woke up in a frantic morning panic.
+I couldn’t believe my alarm didn’t go off.
+All month I had been doing so well following my 2018 goal of waking up before 7AM – and this was the first day I screwed up.

-I rushed over to the bathroom and turned on the hot water to the shower.
-As I was throwing off my clothes across the room at my hamper the craziest thing happened.
+I rushed to the bathroom and turned on the shower.
+As I was quickly undressing and throwing my clothes across the room toward my hamper, the craziest thing happened.

 My alarm went off.

-That got me thinking… we all have lots of daily habits that control much of our lives.
+That got me thinking… daily habits can quickly stack up and control much of our lives.

-We get up in the morning, take a shower, brush our teeth, and drink our coffee without even thinking about it.
-We can mindlessly travel through these motions without much thought.
+Most of us have a daily routine that involves getting up in the morning, taking a shower, brushing our teeth, and drinking our coffee.
+And we do these things automatically, without even thinking about them.
+We mindlessly travel through these motions without much intention..

 Are there certain habits that the world’s most successful people such as Elon Musk, Warren Buffet and Jeff Bezos tend to have?